daffainfo/ctf-writeup/DeadSec CTF 2023/Bing/README.md

 > `-`

 ## About the Challenge
-We have been given a website that contains a form and we can input a host there
+We were given a website that contains a form and we can input a host there

 ![preview_1](images/preview_1.png)